Look Out for These STIs This Valentine’s Day

 As most know, the best way to not transfer STIs and protect your health is not to have sex.
 You risk your sexual health every time you have intercourse regardless if you’re protected or not.
-If you can’t resist, using latex condoms is a great way to stop the spread to STIs.
+If you can’t resist, using latex condoms is a great way to stop the spread of STIs.
 Washing before and after intercourse is a great way to kill bacteria.
 Lastly, getting tested and knowing your STI Health before intercourse will put you on the best path for having healthy intercourse.

 What are the most common STIs spread during Valentine’s Day?

 You’ve been waiting an entire year for this day but contracting an STI will definitely ruin it.
 Here are the most common STIs spread during Valentine’s Day.
 Remember, wrap it up.

 HPV is the most common STD in the US.
 Human Papillomavirus is generally harmless and goes away by itself, but in some cases, it can lead to cancer or genital warts.
 This STI is transmitted to vaginal, anal, or oral sex just as most STIs, but there is no cure.
 The virus may lay dormant in your body, but in all, it is still present.
 There are several things you can do to help your body clear the virus and lower your chances of HPV turning into cancer, but it all starts with getting vaccinated and practicing safe sex.

 Chlamydia is the most commonly reported STI in the nation.
 Also known nicknamed The Clap, the bacterial infection can be contracted very easily.
 Almost 3 million Americans are diagnosed with Chlamydia every year.
 The most common age group for this STI is 14-21 years old, but it can still be present in older sexually active beings.